bhauman/devcards/README.md

 ```

 In the above example we are using the `IMount` protocol to define the
 cards rendering code.
+The `IMount` Protocol is the only required protocol.

 We are using the `IUnMount` to define any clean up actions that are
 needed before potentially destroying the node.

 And the `IConfig` protocol is used to pass options for this card type.

-The current options are:
+The current `IConfig` options are:

-* `:unmount-on-reload` default true; unmount is called on cards after
+* `:unmount-on-reload` default `true`; unmount is called on cards after
   a code reload
 * `:initial-state` default `{}`;  the initial state of the data atom for the card
 * `:heading`  default `true`; whether to deisplay the heading for this card
 * `:padding`  default `true`; whether or not to have css padding around the body of this card